SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 #### Default state
 `Comparator.reference` defaults to `comparator::ref::disable` if not specified in the user program.

-### dacref
+### dacref (not available on tinyAVR 0-series)
 This property configures the DACREF value - this voltage can be selected as the input for the negative side of the comparator.
 This is essentially an 8-bit DAC that can only be used as the AC negative input.
 It is calculated as:

 <img src="http://latex.codecogs.com/svg.latex?V_{DACREF} = \frac{Comparator.dacref}{256} * Comparator.reference" border="0"/>

-Or, in words, the the voltage from ACn.DACREF is that many 256th's of the reference voltage *(it does not appear to be `ACn.DACREF + 1` 256'ths interestingly enough, which is what one would expect, and would be strictly speaking slightly better) -SK*
+Or, in words, the the voltage from ACn.DACREF is that many 256th's of the reference voltage *(it does not appear to be `ACn.DACREF + 1` 256'ths, interestingly enough - which is what one would expect, and would be strictly speaking slightly better) -SK*

 #### Usage
 ``` c++